surejjaa/GitHub_testing/README.md

 # GitHub_testing

-Thie GitHub testing is made for automation practice and thesis.
+This repository, GitHub testing, is made for automation practice.

 # Framework setup